-(e.g., presence or absence of standing water).
-Imazapic is not used because no product is registered for application to water.
-Triclopyr is not commonly used, especially for broadcast application, because of the spectrum of nontarget species that it affects.
-Glyphosate and metsulfuron are the most commonly used active ingredients because they have an appropriate selectivity spectrum and are contained in products labeled for use over water.
-There have been concerns about resistant OWCF populations developing as a response to repeat use of glyphosate and metsulfuron (Hutchinson, MacDonald, and Langeland 2007).
+The primary herbicides used by professional land managers are aquatic labeled glyphosate and metsulfuron products.
+Triclopyr is not commonly used, especially for broadcast application, because of the spectrum of non-target species that it affects.
+Imazapic is not routinely used due to a lack of products registered for application in aquatic systems.
+This lack of many effective control tools results in repeated use of the same herbicides for several years.
+This has raised concerns about resistant OWCF populations developing as a response to repeated use of glyphosate and metsulfuron (Hutchinson, MacDonald, and Langeland 2007).
 Use of glyphosate and metsulfuron, along with triclopyr, should be alternated when possible to minimize the potential for development of resistance.

-Expansive OWCF populations are treated initially by helicopter.
-Small and scattered populations (early detections and following initial aerial applications) are spot treated, usually with a backpack sprayer or hand-held application equipment.
+Operationally, expansive OWCF populations are treated initially by helicopter.
+Small and scattered populations are spot treated, usually with a backpack sprayer or hand-held application equipment.
 If fronds extend up into trees where herbicide cannot be applied to all the foliage, the fronds are cut at about waist height, and herbicide is applied to the lower (rooted) portion.
+This is referred to operationally as a "poodle cut" due to the appearance after cutting.
 Treated populations should be monitored for regrowth and retreated as necessary.
 Treated sites should be revisited a minimum of every 6 months following treatment.
-During site visits, all regrowth needs to be treated.
+During site visits, all regrowth should be treated.